Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 Extending the Life of Asphalt Shingles with Roof Maxx

 Extending the life of your shingles can be the perfect way to get the most out of your asphalt shingle roof.
-Roof Maxx’s eco-friendly treatment restores flexibility to aging asphalt shingles by replenishing the petrochemical oils they lose over time with a soy-based bio-oil.
+Roof Maxx’s eco-friendly treatment restores flexibility to aging asphalt shingles by replenishing the petrochemical oils they lose over time with safe, all-natural oils.

 How Roof Maxx Makes Asphalt Shingle Roofs More Cost-Effective

-Most roofs in the United States cost tens of thousands of dollars to replace, and these costs are increasing.
-This makes Roof Maxx an increasingly attractive option for homeowners.
+Most roofs in the United States cost tens of thousands of dollars to replace, and these costs are increasing all the time.
+That’s why Roof Maxx is an increasingly attractive option for homeowners who want to save money without jeopardizing their roof.

 Prices like these are subject to change and can vary a bit by region.
 Find out the price for your roof by getting a free assessment from your local Roof Maxx dealership!